clawfire/super-fiesta/README.md

-# Party Picture Preparator
+# Super Fiesta: Your Party Picture Butler

-This is a simple tool to prepare pictures for a party.
-It will run in a folder and edit all the pictures in it to prepare them to be shared on social media in a square format.
+Welcome to Super Fiesta, the ultimate tool designed to enhance your party pictures for social media sharing!
+This easy-to-use script transforms your images into perfectly square formats, ensuring they're primed for platforms like Instagram.
+Whether you're handling a batch of photos from a recent event or preparing images in advance, Super Fiesta streamlines the process, allowing you to customize size, background color, and more, all from your local folder.

+Get started today and make your party pictures pop!

 ## Prerequisites